Neslihan Yeldan

 Neslihan Yeldan (born 25 February 1969) is a Turkish actress.

 She started her career in 1987 by joining Ortaoyuncular, a community of actors.
 In 1995, Yeldan graduated from Istanbul University State Conservatory with a degree in theatre studies.
-She then worked for theatre communities such as Kent Oyuncuları, Istanbul Folk Theatre, Dormen Theatre and Duru Theatre before joining Beşiktaş Culture Center.
-She eventually started her television career in 1993 with a role in the TV series Yaz Evi.
+She then worked for theatre communities such as Kent Oyuncuları, Dormen Theatre and Duru Theatre before joining Beşiktaş Culture Center.
+She nominated as best supporting actress by Afife Theatre Awards and Sadri Alışık Awards She eventually started her television career in 1993 with a role in the TV series Yaz Evi.
 Besides appearing in numerous TV and cinematic productions, she has also worked as a voice actress.
-Her breakthrough came with her role in Bir Demet Tiyatro as Füreya.
+Her breakthrough came with her role in theatrical series Bir Demet Tiyatro as Füreya.
+She was one of the leading actresses in hit revenge series "Sahra".
+She was cast in many popular series and films.